joe42/CloudFusion/README.rst

 +++++++++
 Copy the Sugarsync configuration file located at **cloudfusion/cloudfusion/config/Sugarsync.ini** to your home directory.
 Edit the configuration file by adding your e-mail address as your username and a password.
-Your account will expire after a month, except if you change to a payed account.
+Your account will expire after a month, except if you change to a paid account.

 Dropbox